DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 **Security Risks**: [CWE-352](https://cwe.mitre.org/data/definitions/352.html)

-This section contains information on how to prevent cross-site request forgery (CSRF) attacks on your web application.
-The vulnerability affects applications that perform POST requests, which includes requests made by DevExpress AJAX-enabled controls such as the Grid View.
-Although there are authorization mechanisms that allow you to deny access by Insecure Direct Object References (for example: `example.com/app/SecureReport.aspx?id=1`), they do not protect you from CSRF attacks.
+This section contains information on how to prevent cross-site request forgery (CSRF) attacks against your web application.
+The vulnerability affects applications that execute POST requests (which includes requests made by DevExpress AJAX-enabled controls such as the Grid View).
+Although authorization mechanisms allow you to deny access by Insecure Direct Object References (for example: `example.com/app/SecureReport.aspx?id=1`), they do not protect you from CSRF attacks.

-The possible security breach could occur as follows:
+The possible attacks could occur if:

-1. A malefactor implements a phishing page.
+1. A threat actor implements a phishing page.
-2. A user inadvertently visits this phishing page, which then sends a malicious request to your web application with the user's cookies.
+2. A user inadvertently visits this phishing page, which then sends a malicious request to your web application with the user's cookie information.
-3. As a result, the malicious action is performed on the user's behalf, so the malefactor can access or modify the user's private data or account information.
+3. As a result, malicious action is executed on the user's behalf and the threat actor can access or modify the user's private data or account information.

-For more information on the vulnerability, refer to the [CWE-352 - Cross-Site Request Forgery (CSRF)](https://cwe.mitre.org/data/definitions/352.html) article.
+For more information on this vulnerability, refer to the following article: [CWE-352 - Cross-Site Request Forgery (CSRF)](https://cwe.mitre.org/data/definitions/352.html).

-To mitigate the vulnerability, use the **AntiForgeryToken** pattern.
-Refer to the [AntiForgery.Validate](<https://msdn.microsoft.com/en-us/library/gg548011(v=vs.111).aspx>) MSDN article to learn more.
+To protect against this vulnerability, use the **AntiForgeryToken** pattern.
+Refer to the following MSDN article to learn more: [AntiForgery.Validate](<https://msdn.microsoft.com/en-us/library/gg548011(v=vs.111).aspx>).

-The best practice to prevent CSRF is to create a [MasterPage](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/UsingAntiForgeryToken/MasterPageWithAntiForgeryToken.Master#L13) that:
+One option designed to prevent CSRF is to create a [MasterPage](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/UsingAntiForgeryToken/MasterPageWithAntiForgeryToken.Master#L13) which:

 1. Generates an AntiForgery token, and
 2. Checks this token within the Pre_Load event.